For questions, please contact:

-- Create more affordable housing for our community, family members, or disabled persons;
+- Create more affordable housing for our community and families;

 - Provide an income opportunity for homeowners;